delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 };
 ```

-However, we insist that this is only a conventionality, and underscore-marked
-attributes can be accessed regardless:
+We insist, however, that this is only a conventionality and underscore-marked attributes can be accessed regardless:

 ```js
 enemy._position.x = 100; // also perfectly valid.